dksanyal/Surrogator/README.md

 N.B.
 1. The screenshots and XL sheet EvaluationSurrogatorV2_v1_0.xlsx correspond to a slightly old sub-version of Surrogator v2.

+2. If you use our tool, we request you to kindly cite the following papers (especially [B]):

+[A] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, and Plaban Kumar Bhowmick.
+2018.
+Surrogator: Enriching a Digital Library with Open Access Surrogate Resources.
+In ACM India Joint International Conference on Data Sciences and Management of Data, Demo Track (CoDS-COMAD’18).

+[B] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, Plaban Kumar Bhowmick, and Partha Pratim Das.
+2018.
+Surrogator: A Tool to Enrich a Digital Library with Open Access Surrogate Resources.
+In Proceedings of ACM/IEEE Joint Conference on Digital Libraries, Poster Track (JCDL’18).

-2. Excessive use of Surrogator might lead to Google Scholar blocking your IP.
+3. Excessive use of Surrogator might lead to Google Scholar blocking your IP.

-3. This tool is a research prototype to test certain ideas.
+4. This tool is a research prototype to test certain ideas.
 It does not intend to use Google Scholar data or any other data in any unethical manner.

-4. The tool is not integrated with NLDI.
-NDLI does not show use the services of this tool in any way.
+5. The tool is not integrated with NLDI.
+NDLI does not show use the services of this tool in any form.

+6. We shall be delighted to receive your feedback, bug reports, bug fixes, change requests and upgrades to the tool.